manasivaraiya/bengali-female-vs-male-names/README.md

 1. Can add more data samples in the dataset.
 If you want to add more samples in the dataset, then add your data to the ```female.txt``` and ```male.txt``` file in db directory using newlines and send a pull request.
 I will merge your update to the csv file.

 2. You can also create notebooks/scripts for different use cases using this dataset and put your notebook in the notebook directory and send a pull request.

+## Disclaimer

+The names were collected from internet using different source like wikipedia, baby name suggestion websites etc. If someones name is in the dataset, that is totally unintentional.